 But what about project management?
 Projects have an end date, but they aren’t as predictable as processes, and they’re comprised of multiple tasks, people, and teams.
 Everyone involved needs transparency on the project so they know what project tasks have been completed and what’s still left to be done.

-The Project Management Institute defines project management as “the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements” and identifies five project management stages.
+The PMI defines project management as “the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements” and identifies five project management stages.

-Here are the different stages each project usually goes through:
+Here are the different steps each project life cycle usually goes through:

 - Building a business case

 1. Building a business case: This is the why of your project.
 What’s its purpose and does it make good sense for your business financially as well as in terms of mission, risk assessment, and viable alternatives?

 2. Conducting feasibility reports: Once the business case has been established, conduct a feasibility study to see whether you have the financial and human resources available to complete the project.
 This is the time to carefully weigh all the pros and cons to see if you should move forward with your project.

 3. Involving stakeholders: Give stakeholders adequate time and information to conduct due diligence.
 Stakeholders include local governments, community organizations, and other entities that will be impacted by your project.

 During due diligence, these entities identify potential negative effects of the project, assess whether these effects can be mitigated or avoided, and determine what actions should be taken in relation to those effects.